 Chiropractic care is a health care profession based on interactions of the spine and nervous system, as well as the surrounding muscles.

 Yes.
-Doctors of Chiropractic (also known as chiropractors) are not medical doctors, but go through a similar education process to become licensed in the field of chiropractic care.
+Doctors of Chiropractic (also known as chiropractors) are not medical doctors, but they go through a similar education process to become licensed in the field of chiropractic care.
 In fact, educational requirements for chiropractors are among the most stringent of any health care profession.

 Chiropractors are known for their expertise in caring for patients with back pain, neck pain, and headaches.
 They also treat sports injuries and other disorders involving muscles, ligaments and joints.
 The benefits of chiropractic care go beyond this and extend into general health as our core body structure affects overall function and health.